proofcheck/proof-corpus/README.md

 4. To do a complete extraction of all the English-language `.tex` files, we can run

          rm -rf proofs
-         time ./naive.py -p30 -m matches/eng-matches > log.txt 2>&1
+         nohup ./naive.py -p36 -m matches/eng-matches > log.txt 2>&1 &

-    This will take hours, so it's best to let this run overnight.
+    This will take a few hours, so it's best to let this run overnight.
+The `nohup` command ensures the code will keep running even if we log out.

     **Note**: Normally, on a department server, if you're running code for many hours, it's important to mark your processes as "low priority"